 Here is the recipe!
 I hope you enjoy

 - 1 rainbow trout filet

 - 1 lemon zest and juice

 - Pat the fish dry and lightly salt and pepper

-- Mix together the butter, lemon juice, lemon zest and basil
+- Mix together the butter, lemon juice, lemon zest and dill

 - You can spread on as a paste of melt it together and use a marinade brush like I did but get a nice full coating on the fish